ECIP 1111: Olympia EVM and Protocol Upgrades Source

 The Olympia upgrade is intentionally limited in scope.
 It activates only two Ethereum protocol improvements:

-• EIP-1559 – Dynamic fee market with BASEFEE redirection
+• EIP-1559 — Dynamic fee market with consensus-layer BASEFEE redirection to the immutable Olympia Treasury (ECIP-1112)

 These EIPs improve transaction pricing and EVM compatibility without altering existing contract behavior or consensus security.

-All other Ethereum Foundation EIPs — spanning from Tangerine Whistle (2016) to Prague-Electra (2025) — were reviewed and explicitly excluded based on one or more of the following criteria:
+All other Ethereum Foundation EIPs — spanning from Tangerine Whistle (2016) to Prague-Electra (2025) — were reviewed in the Appendix: EVM Compatibility Roadmap and Upgrade Candidates section of this ECIP.

 Precedents for BASEFEE Redirection